-Respite Care:

-This is care that provides respite for the member's family or other persons caring for the individual.
+Respite Care: Care that provides respite for the member's family or other persons caring for the individual.

-Domiciliary Care:

-This is care provided because care in the patient's home is not available or is unsuitable.
+Domiciliary Care: Care provided because care in the patient's home is not available or is unsuitable.

-Interpersonal Care:

-These are interventions that do not diagnose or treat a disease, and that provide either improved communication between individuals, or a social interaction replacement.
+Interpersonal Care: Interventions that do not diagnose or treat a disease, and that provide either improved communication between individuals, or a social interaction replacement.

-Social Care:

-This is constant observation to prevent relapse during the earliest phase of detoxification.
+Social Care: Constant observation to prevent relapse during the earliest phase of detoxification.
 There is no medical component.
 This service is delivered by peers, not qualified health care professionals.